-- Scientific quality of the project. - Is the project described in adequate detail in terms of, for example, research question and methods of answering it?
-Are project aims clearly specified? - Feasibility and importance of the project.
+- Scientific quality of the project.

+- Adequate detail in the project description for example in terms of research question and methods of answering it.

+- Clearly specified aims.

+- Feasibility and importance of the project.

 Project plan, work packages, milestones and deliverables.

 Principal investigator and other parties involved